-Does taking doxylamine succinate-pyridoxine hydrochloride increase the chance for miscarriage?
+Does taking doxylamine succinate-pyridoxine hydrochloride increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-Based on the data available, doxylamine succinate-pyridoxine hydrochloride does not increase the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Based on the studies reviewed, doxylamine succinate-pyridoxine hydrochloride does not increase the chance of miscarriage.

 Does taking doxylamine succinate-pyridoxine hydrochloride increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Studies totaling hundreds of thousands of exposed pregnant women have not found that using doxylamine succinate-pyridoxine hydrochloride during pregnancy increases the chance of birth defects.
-The combination of doxylamine succinate and pyridoxine hydrochloride has been recommended as a first-line treatment for NVP by the American Congress of Obstetricians and Gynecologists (ACOG) and by several medical organizations in Canada.
+Studies totaling hundreds of thousands of exposed pregnant people have not found that using doxylamine succinate-pyridoxine hydrochloride during pregnancy increases the chance of birth defects.
+The combination of doxylamine succinate and pyridoxine hydrochloride has been recommended as a first-line treatment for NVP by the American Congress of Obstetricians and Gynecologists (ACOG) and by several medical organizations in Canada for almost 20 years.

-Taking doxylamine succinate-pyridoxine hydrochloride has not been found to increase the chance of pregnancy complications.
+Does taking doxylamine succinate-pyridoxine hydrochloride in pregnancy increase the chance of other pregnancy related problems?

-Does taking doxylamine succinate-pyridoxine hydrochloride in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking doxylamine succinate-pyridoxine hydrochloride in pregnancy affect future behavior or learning for the child?

 Studies that have followed children from ages 2 to 7 years have not found a higher chance of behavior or learning problems in children whose mothers used doxylamine succinate – pyridoxine hydrochloride during pregnancy.

 Breastfeeding while taking doxylamine succinate-pyridoxine hydrochloride: